Best Fashion & Apparel PLM Software in 2026

 Try Kobo free - no credit card required

-Start Free Trial02Centric Software
+Start Free TrialCentric Software

 Centric Software is the industry leader in fashion PLM, trusted by thousands of brands including LVMH, ASICS, Gymshark, and Swarovski.
 It's designed for large, global organizations with complex multi-brand structures, extensive compliance requirements, and dedicated IT teams.

 The platform offers deep customization, advanced 3D and CAD integrations, AI-driven market intelligence, and the kind of global compliance modules that Fortune 500 companies require.
-Centric's track record is unmatched — if you're a large enterprise with the budget and timeline, it's the gold standard.
+Centric's track record is unmatched - if you're a large enterprise with the budget and timeline, it's the gold standard.
+For growing brands comparing the two, we've written a detailed Kobo vs Centric breakdown.

 Strengths